SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 ### Application specific

 * Pull requests that change how users can interact with the device or massively alter system performance (> 3% permanent cycle load) require either.
-    * A runtime configuration setting that allows to enable or disable the feature/change in behavior, see documentation on adding optional feature settings TBD.
+    * A runtime configuration setting that allows to enable or disable the feature/change in behavior, see documentation on adding optional feature settings (Pull request #56).
     * Or if a runtime setting is not possible a preprocessor switch that allows creating firmware without the change.
 * Changes that massively increase image size (> 5% of total memory) also require a preprocessor switch so they can be enabled or disabled.
 * If the Pull request requires changes in structure of user files (e.g. project/synth or other xml files) or flash configuration.